 Greetings Swim Strong Friends in NEW YORK City and State,

 Please be aware that there are two Bills 2545A and A4846 making their way through the legislative process in the Senate and Assembly.
 They seek to promote the training of water safety education in NY State and City schools.

 We need you to reach out to your own Senator and Assembly Member and ask them to co-sponsor these bills and vote YES to pass them into law,

-Summary: Requires water safety instruction in schools; provides that such age appropriate instruction shall include, but not be limited to, the proper use of flotation devices, awareness of water conditions, how to respond if caught in a rip current, the proper supervision of swim areas, safe behaviors in and around the water, the importance of pool barriers and fencing, the importance of formal swim lessons, the importance of avoiding alcohol and substance use with water recreation, the importance of cardiopulmonary resuscitation for drowning victims and the importance of the order of administering such aid.
+Summary: Promotes water safety instruction in schools; provides that such age appropriate instruction shall include, but not be limited to, the proper use of flotation devices, awareness of water conditions, how to respond if caught in a rip current, the proper supervision of swim areas, safe behaviors in and around the water, the importance of pool barriers and fencing, the importance of formal swim lessons, the importance of avoiding alcohol and substance use with water recreation, the importance of cardiopulmonary resuscitation for drowning victims and the importance of the order of administering such aid.

 THE NEED FOR WATER SAFETY

 As concerned citizens , we know first hand that not all students have access to aquatic education across school districts in our state.
 While many of our children do not regularly swim in a pool, lake, ocean or live near water drowning is a leading cause of death for children under 14, with children of color three times more likely than their Caucasian peers to drown.
 For every child who dies from drowning another five receive emergency department care for nonfatal submersion injuries.
 (According to the CDC) 95% of drownings are actually preventable!!

 The lack of consistent aquatic education has already cost too many students their lives.
 The students need to learn at an early age how powerful water is and how to behave at, in, on, and around water.